Using a RACI Matrix Template for Business Process ImprovementEmma Harris

 - .Using RACI Process Alerts - Some of the properties mentioned above (Business Function, Approvers, Authors, Reviewers) can be linked to an automated alert.
 For example, stakeholders within the organisation can receive an email notification when a new process map relating to their team/function/department is produced

-A RACI Matrix can be a great tool to use, but used on its own, it has limitations.
-Business Process Management projects are best served with a complimentary improvement methodology like Six Sigma and a BPM system, that both improvement specialists and those people performing the processes - doing their jobs on a day-to day basis - find useful.
+So inconclusion, a RACI Matrix is a great tool to use, but used on its own, it has limitations.
+Business Process Improvement projects are best served with a complimentary methodology like Six Sigma and a BPM system, that both improvement specialists and those people performing the processes - doing their jobs on a day-to day basis - find useful.

-There are many systems out there, some cheaper than others, but the important thing is to find out exactly what your business need is before you attempt to solve your problem.
+There are many systems out there, some cheaper than others; the important thing is to be clear exactly what your specific BPM objectives are before you choose one.